lmc6130/Crisis-Vision-Datasets-Reproduce/README.md

-# Reproducing Paper: Deep Learning Benchmarks and Datasets for Social Media Image Classification for Disaster Response
+# Reproduction of Deep Learning Benchmarks and Datasets for Social Media Image Classification for Disaster Response

 This repository contains code and resources to reproduce the results of the paper "Deep Learning Benchmarks and Datasets for Social Media Image Classification for Disaster Response" published in the 2020 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM).